Chlorinated paraffins

-Chlorinated paraffins (CPs) are complex mixtures of polychlorinated n-alkanes.
+Chlorinated paraffins (CPs) are complex mixtures of polychlorinated n-alkanes (paraffin wax).
 The chlorination degree of CPs can vary between 30 and 70 wt%.
 CPs are subdivided according to their carbon chain length into short-chain CPs (SCCPs, C10–13), medium-chain CPs (MCCPs, C14–17) and long-chain CPs (LCCPs, C>17).
 Depending on chain length and chlorine content, CPs are colorless or yellowish liquids or solids.

 Production

 Chlorinated paraffins are synthesized by reaction of chlorine gas with unbranched paraffin fractions (<2 % isoparaffins, <100 ppm aromatics) at a temperature of 80–100 °C. The radical substitution may be promoted by UV-light.